Energy Efficient Dual-Functional Radar-Communication: Rate-Splitting Multiple Access, Low-Resolution DACs, and RF Chain Selection: Problem Formulation and Proposed Algorithms

-and $\mathbf{e}_{k}$ is the $k$-th standard basis vector of length $N_{t}(K+1)+1$.
-The inhomogeneous Quadratically Constrained Quadratic Program (QCQP) formulation \eqref{eqn:problem_umin} can be transformed into an equivalent homogeneous QCQP as demonstrated in \cite{ma_2010}, and the resulting problem can be solved by applying the SDR procedure.
-We omit the rest of the details on the application of the SDR procedure due to lack of space and refer the interested reader to \cite{ma_2010}.
+and $\mathbf{e}_{N_{t}(K+1)+1,k}$ is the $k$-th standard basis vector of length $N_{t}(K+1)+1$.
+The inhomogeneous Quadratically Constrained Quadratic Program (QCQP) formulation \eqref{eqn:problem_umin} can be transformed into an equivalent homogeneous QCQP.
+Accordingly, we define the matrices,